 - When grilling, don’t use the same marinade that was used on raw protein.
 Only used fresh marinades to avoid cross-contamination.

 - Grill chicken and beef separately from seafood and vegetables.
 Seafood and vegetables require much less cooking time, meaning bacteria from uncooked chicken or beef can be transferred.

 - Don’t rely on your senses to know when “something is done”.
 Use a cooking thermometer to be ensured of proper internal temperatures.

 Ensure Safe Celebrations with BBQ Favorites from Foodtown Grocery Stores

 Find a Foodtown grocery store near you for affordable prices on must-have barbecue supplies and ingredients!
-If you’re really strapped for time, find a Foodtown On the Go participant to take advantage of in-store pickup or home grocery delivery.
+If you’re really strapped for time, find a Foodtown On the Go participant to take advantage of in-store pickup or home grocery delivery & download our mobile app.